 List of Methadone Detox in the area of Maine

-Below is a list of the different methadone rehab centers in Maine.
+Below is a list of the different methadone detox centers in Maine.
 Each listing provides information on the types of services provided and the payment options available.
 You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 TIPS: If you feel you're going to use